 The study of 7,000 U.S. high school students found that 4% of respondents had sexual orientation discordance.
 Of these, teens that identified as gay or lesbian were 10 times more prevalent than those who identified as heterosexual.

 The study also asked whether respondents had either seriously contemplated or attempted suicide in the past year.
-Of the students that did not experience sexual orientation discordance, 22% said yes—in itself a huge figure that damningly exposes modern society’s lack of fitness for purpose.
+Of the students that did not experience sexual orientation discordance, 22% said yes.
+This is a huge figure that damningly exposes modern society’s lack of fitness for purpose.
 Among those with sexual orientation discordance, the number rocketed to 46%.

 The journey into sexually active adulthood is confusing enough at the best of times.
-Throw in the deep anxiety that identifying as gay or lesbian can cause and it’s easy to see that some teens may express their sexuality in misalignment with their gender identification as a conscious—or, more likely, unconscious—way of managing anxiety and trying to stay within the ‘tram lines’ of accepted, non-bullied behaviour.
+Toss in the deep anxiety that identifying as gay or lesbian can cause.
+It’s easy to see that some teens may express their sexuality in misalignment with their gender identification as a conscious—or, more likely, unconscious—way of managing anxiety and trying to stay within the ‘tram lines’ of accepted, non-bullied behaviour.

 Whenever we struggle to express an aspect of our being, shame exists.
 We don’t want to talk about whatever it is—in this case, our sexuality.
 We sweep it under the proverbial carpet, where it festers and often erupts in inappropriate and damaging ways.